MetricStream/SQLBuilder/docs/Rationale.md

 not possible and thus the only other option is to do nothing).

 SQLBuilder is a small library which is an alternative to [JDBI].
-The one standout feature of [SQLBuilder] compared to [JDBI] is that it allows to compose partial queries, pass them between methods, and then automatically combine them to the final query.
+The one standout feature of [SQLBuilder] compared to [JDBI] is that it allows composing partial queries, passing them between methods, and then automatically combining them to the final query.
 This makes it easier to convert legacy code which e.g. adds filters to queries using separate methods.

 SQLBuilder is database agnostic and its only dependencies are [JDBC], [SLF4J], and [Commons Codec].
 SQLBuilder also has an optional test driver which in addition requires [Mockito] and [OpenCSV].